TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 * Watch [Using Rebase & Merge](https://www.youtube.com/watch?v=f1wnYdLEpgI) for an example on how to use both rebase and merge.
 * Read [Branches in a Nutshell](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) if you want an even deeper dive into Branches.
 * Read [this chapter on Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) for an even deeper dive into Rebasing.
+* Read [this chapter on git Reset](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified) for a deeper dive into `git reset`.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.